marcogallotta/plant-monitor/docs/nursery.md

 - For camera monitoring, plant identity, event detection, manual-photo tagging, and AI tagging, see [`vision-tagging.md`](vision-tagging.md).

-This doc owns: nursery direction, crop prioritisation, scaling assumptions, and why irrigation/automation is strategically important.
+This doc owns: the **strategic rationale that shapes software decisions** — nursery direction, scaling assumptions, crop buckets as they affect automation, and why irrigation/automation is the scaling lever.

 This doc does **not** own: irrigation formulas, pump hardware, camera pipelines, database schema, prompts, or implementation sequence.
+It is also **not** the canonical source for business strategy or crop selection — those live in [`nursery-north-star.md`](nursery-north-star.md) (thesis, moat, go-to-market) and [`plant-selection.md`](plant-selection.md) (per-crop calls).
+This doc summarises them only as far as they drive software choices; if it ever disagrees with those, they win.

 ## Who / what